mzandvliet/RainworldModLoader/README.md

 (Example: Slugcat Camo Mod by LodeRunner + Co-op Mod by OriginalSINe, both running through this mod loader.
 Check out [RainDB.net](http://www.raindb.net) for more released mods, which may some day be made compatible with this loader.)

 # RainworldModLoader
-Proof of concept Rainworld Mod Loader, almost at a state of being very useful.
+Proof of concept Rainworld Mod Loader, almost at a state of being useful.

 If you are a mod developer, please do get in touch and provide feedback!
 I'm on the [Rainworld Discord](https://discordapp.com/invite/SBmHbpW) in #modding.